Searching ...

 Prevent Accidental Drowning

 According to the CDC, more children ages 1-4 die from drowning than any other cause of death.
 That’s why homes with swimming pools require special child-proofing attention.
 In some states, like Florida, some of the following measures are now required by law in homes to protect young children.
-Remember, it doesn’t matter if you have an in-ground or above-ground pool; any pool poses a risk to an intrepid child.
+Remember, it doesn’t matter if you have an in-ground or above-ground pool; any pooled water poses a risk to an intrepid child.

 2. Install Alarms: Install alarms on doors leading to pool areas to alert whenever someone accesses the pool area.